vikrampawar/stories/pages/BadmintonMatch.md

 ```
 Highlights :

-Kalaripayattu's eyes lighted up when he saw a high flying net shot, he jumped up in the air, his body curled up into a ball, then he uncurled his body, expanded his shoulders and smashed wildly in the air, the time stood still for a second, and then it happened - his racquet missed the cock and his team the point.
+Kalaripayattu's eyes lit up when he saw a high flying net shot, he jumped up in the air, his body curled up into a ball, then he uncurled his body, expanded his shoulders, and smashed wildly in the air, the time stood still for a second, and then it happened - his racquet missed the cock and his team the point.

+## 10 Oct

+Only pd, ys and vp were present.
+We must have played like 15 games.
+YS was in unstoppable form yesterday (edo avahinchinattu), he won every game he played.
+Pd and vp had no option but to just admire his game and give up all the points.

+To save us from such trouble, we should all make an effort to attend :).

 >[Home](../README.md)